easy30/easy-sync/README.md

 ![Elasticsearch Config](docs/images/es-edit2.png)

 - Field Mapping.
 Mapping for mysql and elasticsearch fields.
 Just click "Auto Mapping" button, all fields will be listed.
-Then you can delete or modify some fields.
+You can delete or modify some fields.

 ![Auto Mapping](docs/images/es-edit3.png)

-- Click "Save Config"
 - Click "Rebuild Index".
-This action will create new elasticsearch index and wait for task to start.
+This step will save config and create new elasticsearch index.
 - Switch to home page, refresh the page.
 You can see the task created, click "Start" button.
 - Wait a few seconds, click "Log" to see logs.
+By default, full sync and increase sync work together.

 ![es log](docs/images/es-log.png)